homerunco/front-end-assignment/README.md

 ### Others
 - Unit testing the application would be nice, but not mandatory.
 - At Homerun, we value good design.
-Of course we’re looking for a developer and not a designer - but we do value a keen eye for design.
-So bonus points if you can not only make it look pretty but also user friendly
+Of course we’re looking for a developer and not a designer - but be mindful of what type of UX you're creating.
-- If you’re feeling particularly ambitious, try to make the app work for 2 people - where each person alternating answers a question
-- Feel free to add your own twist to the game - but make sure that you satisfy the requirements written above
+- Feel free to add your own twist to the game - but make sure that you satisfy the requirements written above!

 Feel free to arrange the scaffolding of the application the way you want: the current one is the default template from `vue-cli`